openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 getRemoteDeviceClass(deviceId: string): DeviceClass

-Obtains the class of the remote Bluetooth device.
+Obtains the class of a Bluetooth device.

 **Required permissions**: ohos.permission.USE_BLUETOOTH